Stretch Your Clothing Dollars

 Clean Your Closet, Save Money

-Stretch Your clothing dollars in August but do a closet audit first.
-Go through your summer wardrobe and start tossing out summer clothes that don’t fit you or you have not been wearing this season.
+Summer sales are a time to stretch your clothing dollars.
+First do a closet audit by going through your summer wardrobe and start tossing out summer clothes that don’t fit you or you have not been wearing this season.
 You can take the rejects to your favorite charity and get a tax write off.
 The keepers are pieces that are in good condition and that you wear more often than anything else.

 Look at what you have remaining and then make a list of what pieces you need.
 Then decide on a budget.
 Armed with your list and budget head for the summer sales or check out your favorite retailers’ websites.
 The stores are brimming with bargains and they will continue to markdown items all month and into September.